 I choose Mac because it just works and does what I want it to do.
 Can I do what I need to do with Windows or Linux?

 Yes..
 I could.
 But I choose Mac OS because I like Mac OS.

 So what is the fascination over Linux?
-While I’m a Mac person, I’m also a technology fan of Unix like operating systems and technologies.
-I like the idea of being in complete control of my system and being able to change what anything and everything as I please.
+While I’m a Mac person, I’m also a technology fan.
+I enjoy Unix like operating systems and technologies.
+With Linux, I like the idea of being in complete control of my system and being able to change what anything and everything as I please.